 Salary Info and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS) does not provide information specific to autopsy nurses, it does publish salary and career outlook data for registered nurses.
-According to the BLS in May 2015, the median annual salary earned by RNs was reported as $67,490.
-The employment of all types of registered nurses, including autopsy nurses, is expected to grow by about 16% between 2014 and 2024, per the BLS.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $106,530 or more per year, whereas the bottom 10th percentile earned $50,800 or less per year.
+The employment of all types of registered nurses, including autopsy nurses, is expected to grow faster than the average through 2028.